-There are currently three leaflets about Epsom Common local nature reserve.
+There are currently two leaflets about Epsom Common local nature reserve.
 The leaflets are available from the Information Centre at Horton Country Park, the Town Hall and can be found on our website.

-- The general site leaflet Epsom Common local nature reserve, showing paths and giving information on the wildlife and history of the site - A combined leaflet for both Epsom and Ashtead Commons with a detailed map. - Common sense horse riding and cycling, giving information about safely accessing the site.
+- The general site leaflet Epsom Common local nature reserve, showing paths and giving information on the wildlife and history of the site - Common sense horse riding and cycling, giving information about safely accessing the site.